Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the all recognition result received callback invoked when voice control engine sends the all recognition result to voice control manager.
+- Set the all recognition result received callback to get invoked when voice control engine sends the all recognition result to voice control manager.
-  In the callback, the recognized result, recognized text, and engine message results are included.
+  In the callback, the recognized result, recognized text, and the engine message results are included.
-  Recognized result can include more than two voice commands, if the two voice commands have the same command string and are registered by each voice control clients.
+  The recognized result can include more than two voice commands, if the two voice commands have the same command string and are registered by each voice control clients.
-  If you want to select specific command in the recognized result, you can use `vc_mgr_set_selected_results()` function in the callback:
+  If you want to select specific command in the recognized result, you can use `vc_mgr_set_selected_results()` in the callback:

   ```c
   /* Callback */